Modern Drunkard

+Modern Drunkard is a glossy color lifestyle magazine and associated brand, which humorously and semi-seriously promotes the lifestyle of the "functional alcoholic."
+Modern Drunkards standard features a martini glass with an olive above two crossed swords.
+Three letters, M, D and M, appear on the flag and stand for "Modern Drunkard Magazine."

 History

+Frank Kelly Rich at the 2006 Modern Drunkard convention, Las Vegas, Nevada.

-Frank Kelly Rich founded Modern Drunkard in 1996.
-The first issue was 16 photocopied pages with made-up ads; in 2006 its circulation was about 35,000.
-The magazine runs advertisements from bars in Denver, Minneapolis, Las Vegas and Philadelphia as well as companies selling drinking supplies.
-The print edition is available at newsstands and also free in bars and liquor stores.
+Frank Kelly Rich, a former U.S. Army Ranger, founded Modern Drunkard as a periodical in 1996.
+The first issue of Modern Drunkard was 16 photocopied pages with made-up ads; by 2005 its circulation was about 50,000.
+The magazine runs advertisements from bars in Denver, Minneapolis, Las Vegas and Philadelphia, as well as from companies selling drinking supplies.
+The print edition is available at newsstands and is also available for free in bars and liquor stores in the aforementioned cities.
+A UK launch of Modern Drunkard was considered in 2003, but never came to pass.
+Apart from his work through the magazine, Rich is occasionally interviewed about hangover cures and other alcohol-related issues for other publications and news outlets.

 Content

+Print magazine content

+May 2003 issue of Modern Drunkard.